 Bonamassa’s still got a long way to go, and will certainly in turn inspire many who come after him as he continues to reinvent himself with a varied palette of side projects—and logs endless miles “dressing up in sunglasses and a suit,” touring the world and growing his legacy as one of the greatest guitar slingers of all time.

-On March 25th 2016, Joe released his new studio album, Blues of Desperation which went Top Ten in the official UK Album Chart.
+On March 25, 2016, Joe released his new studio album, “Blues of Desperation” which went Top Ten in the official UK Album Chart.

-During July 2016, Joe embarked on his critically acclaimed “British Blues Explosion” tour which saw him pay homage to themusic of Jimmy Page, Jeff Beck and Eric Clapton.
+During July 2016, Joe embarked on his critically acclaimed “British Blues Explosion” tour which saw him pay homage to the music of Jimmy Page, Jeff Beck and Eric Clapton.
 The tour met to some of the best reviews of Joe’s career.

 On September 23, 2016 Joe released “Joe Bonamassa – Live at the Greek Theatre” which saw Joe perform the music of The Three Kings – B.B.
 King, Albert King and Freddie King.
 The concert was filmed at the Greek Theatre in Los Angeles in October 2015.

-In June 2017, he released the critically acclaimed live acoustic album “Joe Bonamassa: Live at Carnegie Hall – An Acoustic Evening”.
+In June 2017, released the critically acclaimed live acoustic album “Joe Bonamassa: Live at Carnegie Hall – An Acoustic Evening”.
 The live album was released on CD, DVD, Blu-ray, vinyl and download, and was recorded and filmed over two nights at New York City’s Carnegie Hall during January 2016.

-On Friday 18th May, he released his album and DVD “British Blues Explosion Live.”
-Recorded and filmed at Greenwich Music Time at The Old Royal Naval College in Greenwich, London on July 7, 2016, Joe paid homage to the music of the British blues rock legends, Jeff Beck, Eric Clapton and Jimmy Page.
+Joe then embarked a UK and European tour in March 2018, followed by the announcement of his new live album “British Blues Explosion Live” that will be released on CD, DVD, Blu-ray and on Friday 18th May 2018.
+The live release documents Joe’s live performance at the Greenwich Music Time at The Old Royal Naval College in Greenwich, London on July 7, 2016, where he and his band performed the music of Jeff Beck, Eric Clapton and Jimmy Page.